Today’s business decision-maker has an abundance of marketing research services available to them.

 PR surveys can draw potential customers and clients to your brand.
 Say a figure from your custom PR survey catches the eye of a journalist and it ends up in a popular publication.

-Not only will you have your statistic published, but this exposure has the chance to draw a number of people to your business.
+Not only will you have your statistics published, but this exposure has the chance to draw several people to your business.

 Generate more backlinks and improve website visibility

 All this activity will positively affect your brand’s website, too.

 Your data being referenced on news publication websites has the chance to: